Knolo

 Choose Manus if…

-One-shot deep research where you want a finished report from a single prompt
+• One-shot deep research where you want a finished report delivered from a single prompt

-Rapid prototyping of slides, websites, or small apps from a brief
+• Rapid prototyping of slides, mini-sites, or small design assets from a brief

-Autonomous browsing tasks — collecting data across many sites in one run
+• Autonomous multi-site browsing runs that collect data across many pages in one session

-Creative one-offs: AI image, AI music, AI slides delivered as files
+• Creative one-offs where AI slides, AI image, or AI music are delivered as ready files

 When should you choose Knolo?

-Choose Knolo when your problem isn't 'do this one task' — it's 'run this part of my business.'
-If you have recurring workflows (lead qualification, content pipelines, inbox triage, weekly reports), Knolo lets you configure a persistent team of agents that share a knowledge base, hand off to each other, and run on triggers.
-You describe what you want; the workspace configures itself.
+Choose Knolo when your problem is not one task but an ongoing part of your business.
+Lead qualification, content pipelines, inbox triage, weekly reporting, customer research, competitor tracking.
+Knolo lets you configure a persistent team of agents in natural language: they share a knowledge base, hand off to each other, run on triggers, and improve as your Minds grow.
+Every capability you add compounds across every future workflow.

-Knolo is the right choice when memory matters.
-Minds (File and Structure) act as the shared brain across every agent — your docs, your tables, your brand voice, your artifacts.
-Nothing resets between sessions.
-A new agent you spin up tomorrow already knows what last week's agent learned.
-That compounding is the opposite of a stateless sandbox that forgets the moment the run ends.
+And Knolo is the right choice when memory matters.
+Minds act as the shared brain across every agent, so nothing resets between sessions.
+A new agent you configure tomorrow already knows what last week's agent learned, what your brand voice is, and which tools it can call.
+That compounding is the opposite of a stateless sandbox that starts from zero on every prompt.

 When should you choose Manus?

-Be honest about the trade-offs, though.
-Independent 2026 reviews flag the same recurring issues: unreliability on long tasks, hallucinations on facts, no real enterprise security posture, and unpredictable credit consumption on autonomous runs.
-Manus is best used as a powerful one-shot generalist — not as the durable system that runs your recurring operations.
+Be honest about the trade-offs.
+Independent 2026 reviews flag the same recurring issues: hallucinations on facts, context loss between sessions, no real enterprise security posture, and credit consumption that spikes unpredictably on long autonomous runs.
+Manus is a strong generalist for a specific slice of work.
+It is not the durable layer that runs your recurring operations.

 Frequently asked questions